ehalpern/macwire-config/README.md

 DI examples often focus on object dependencies.
 The standard example replaces a real service with a mock service for unit testing.
 Object dependencies, however, are only half of the story.
 Classes also depend on configuration constants.
 If the DI system doesn't inject these, then you're stuck writing code in the class to read and initialize these values.
 The result is more boilerplate and dependencies on the configuration system sprinkled throughout the code.

 Why not let the DI system manage configuration values as well?
 This libary extends the MacWire DI system to do just that.
 It uses the TypeSafe Config library as a starting point for defining and obtaining configuration.
-It then provides a scala annotation macro that generates the code required to inject conifuration values by name in a type-safe manner.
+It then provides a scala annotation macro that generates the code required to inject configuration values by name in a type safe manner.

 So given a configuration like this: